-The Lego Game at the Enterprise Scrum for Business Agility class.
+The Lego Game for the Enterprise Scrum for Business Agility class.
 The picture above is the final picture of the Lego game we played for a venture capital firm using the subsumption architecture.
-Now, the lowest level of this design is the teams working and delivering the value proposition for ONE customer segment.
-The next level is the portfolio(collection) of value propositions for the same customer segment.
-The level above is the business unit serving the portfolio of customer segments.
-Finally, the top level is the company that holds the portfolio of business units.
+Now, the lowest level of this design is teams working and delivering a value proposition for ONE customer segment.
+The next level is a portfolio(collection) of value propositions for the same customer segment.
+The level above is a business unit serving the portfolio of customer segments.
+Finally, the top level is a company that holds the portfolio of business units.
 So, the subsumption hierarchical levels are Value Proposition -> Customer Segment -> Business Unit -> Company like Leg->Spine->Brain in iRobot.

 Are you applying the subsumption architecture when scaling Scrum?
 If so, how are you doing it?
 Is it similar to what I described above?
 If not, why not?
 Do you have a lot of dependencies to manage after scaling?
-Dependencies kill innovation, decrease team autonomy and collaboration and directly relate to a slower product delivery to the market.
+Dependencies kill innovation, decrease team autonomy and collaboration and result in delivering the products and services late.
 Most of all, it ain't Scrum anymore.
-To reduce dependencies and to get the (well, almost) same benefits as you would get from One Scrum team delivering ONE product, you might want to consider the subsumption architecture to your organization design.
+To reduce dependencies and to get the (well, almost) same benefits as you would get from One Scrum team delivering ONE product, you might want to consider the subsumption architecture when scaling Scrum.

 Lastly, you might ask why use a customer segment, not products, as the basis of the subsumption architecture in the organization design above.
 Well, that will be the subject of my next blog.